shinyquagsire23/monado/doc/ipc.md

 `Surface`.
 By default, the JVM code will signal the mainloop to shut down a short time after the last client disconnects, to work best within the platform.

-At startup, just as on Linux, the shared memory segment is created.
+At startup, as on Linux, the shared memory segment is created.
 The [ashmem][] API is used to create/destroy an anonymous **shared memory** segment on Android, instead of standard POSIX shared memory, but is otherwise treated and used exactly the same as on standard Linux: file descriptors are duplicated and passed through IPC calls, etc.

 When the client side starts up, it creates an __anonymous socket pair__ to use for IPC calls (the **RPC** function) later.
 It then passes one of the two file